DrewWuzHere/BetterSpotifyRecs/README.md

 Better Spotify Recs is a recommendation algorithm that generates k recommeded songs.

 ## Description
-Better Spotify Recs is built on a spotify playlist set of 1000 playlist.
-It embeds this data and uses a KD Tree to reccomend the k nearest songs.
+Better Spotify Recs is built on a spotify playlist set of 1000 playlists.
+It embeds this data and uses a KD Tree to reccomend the k-nearest songs.
 Also attached are three experiments for the code to illustrate it's accuracy, runtime, and embedding.

 ## Getting Started